leloup2022/Documentation/contents/community.md

 - Social media posts

-We have ready the main social media platforms for our content distribution.
-We will make a long-form video for Youtube first, then - we will distribute this video in short chunks across all our social media channels: Twitter, Telegram, Discord, Medium, Reddit, Instagram, LinkedIn, Substack.
+We have prepared the main social media platforms for our content distribution.
+We will make a long-form video for Youtube first, then - we will distribute this video in short chunks across all our social media channels: Twitter, Telegram, Discord, Medium, Reddit, Facebook, Instagram, LinkedIn, Substack.

 # Content strategy: